nats-io/nats-general/architecture/ARCHITECTURE.md

 The typical flow of a NATS streaming client is very similar to a core NATS client:

 1. Establish a connection to a streaming server
 2. Optionally subscribe to subject(s) and setup handlers to process messages.
-Messaged are acknowedged.
+Messaged are acknowledged.
 3. Optionally publish messages, and handle publish acknowedgements from the server.
 4. When finished, a client will close its connection with the NATS streaming server.